 We've finally reached the promised section that I mentioned at the beginning of the review, dealing with how to view this show.
 Whether or not JKB is a good show or a bad one is determined by it's classification.

 |Childish?
 You decide.|

-Plot/Story: 3/10 The stories in JKB are one of the weakest things about it.
+Plot/Story: The stories in JKB are one of the weakest things about it.
 Things don't really follow logical reasoning, character motivations don't make sense much of the time, and unlikely convenience abounds.
 Still, the stories themselves are fairly interesting (at least, most of the time), and if you're watching this in a dream-like state as you should be, then logical reasoning doesn't really matter.
-Of course, I don't factor that into the rating.

-Anime Rating: 3/10-6/10 Well, here's a first (and hopefully a last): a range of ratings.
-The reason for the weird rating is this: Were I to rate Jing: King of Bandits by the same standards I would rate something like Mushishi, then it would be a 3/10.
+Overall: Were I to rate Jing: King of Bandits by the same standards I would rate something like Mushishi, then it would be something like a 3/10 (if I used numeric ratings).
 However, were I to rate it with the same standards I would rate something like, say, Teenage Mutant Ninja Turtles, then I would give it a 6/10.
-Since I want my reviews to be helpful to all of my readers (including those who rate all shows by the same high standards), I included both ratings.
-I don't see this happening again, and like I said, Jing: King of Bandits is a remarkably difficult anime to rate.
 If you like weird, wacky atmospheres and settings, interesting premises, and uniqueness, then you may enjoy JKB.
 Conversely, if you're looking for well-developed characters, plot cohesion, or eye candy, you should probably avoid this series.

 (Here's a review of the Seventh Heaven OVA series for further reading)